When it is nearby, seeing Mars through a telescope is a spectacular sight. When it is at it farthest, the view is much less inspiring.

 When Is Mars Visible?

-2019 is a not a great year for seeing Mars.
-Although it is visible for a lot of the year, it’s a long distance from us and does not present good viewing.
+2019 was a not a great year for seeing Mars.
+Although visible for a lot of the year, it was a long distance from us and does not present good viewing.
 To get more detail, check out our guide to when the planets are visible.

 In 2020 the story improves.
 Mars and Earth slowly move closer together such that, by August, the red planet will be shining at magnitude -1.1 and 14″ wide in your telescope.